EdTedesco/PDS-SBN_LONEOS_image_processing_software/README.md

 However, due to the size of the original dataset (~12TB), neither the PDS/SBN nor Zenodo were able to archive it online, i.e., none of the f-formatted files are available.
 Consequently, I've only uploaded a few example images to this branch to enable this Python script to run.
 At the time of this writing (02 Aug 2025) the PDS/SBN is working on how to make all the original LONEOS image files available.

 Required Python dependencies are: time, os, fnmatch, astropy.io.fits

+[^1]: The format, e.g., f123456789.fits (where the numeric part had between seven and nine digits), Datarecovery.com, Inc.® (DR) used for images it recovered from tapes that could not be read using normal Unix tape-reading tools.